susott/swing_dance_events/README.md

 # About

-Rails app to show swing dance events filterable by city and country.
+Rails app to show swing dance events (like lindy hop, balboa or solo jazz festivals) filterable by city and country.
 Still under construction.

 <!-- # README